 In the following century, guns stood out in a separate corps, and the position of "senior over the cannon" - general of the artillery - appeared.
 Influential magnates began to establish private cannon factories just in their residences.
 At the request of Mikalaj Radziwill Sirotka, a foreign master made a series of cannons of special decor in Niasvizh, each having its own name.
 He decorated the "Hydra" with a monster with wings and seven heads.

-In the field battle, the cannons of the Grand Duchy first distinguished themselves near Orsha - with their help Konstantin Ostrogsky managed to unexpectedly change the course of the battle for the enemy.
+In the field battle, the cannons of the Grand Duchy first distinguished themselves near Orsha - with their help Kanstancin Astrozhski managed to change the course of the battle unexpectedly for the enemy.
 Guns were fired not very often - loading, cleaning and cooling the barrel took time - but accurately.
 And far away: the nucleus usually flew about three hundred meters.
-In addition, the very appearance of this weapon often forced the enemy to press his head into his shoulders, waste militant passion and flee the field.
+In addition, the very appearance of this weapon often forced the enemy to press the head into the shoulders, waste militant passion and flee the field.

-In 1650, the Belarusian scientist Kazimir Semenovich published the book "The Great Art of Artillery", which was translated from Latin into French, German, English and became a table for European artillerymen.
+In 1650, the Belarusian scientist Kazimir Siemianovich published the book "The Great Art of Artillery", which was translated from Latin into French, German, English and became a handbook for European artillerymen.

-At the Belarusian-Lithuanian chessboard, one artillery general guards the tower, the other is waiting for the hetman's order: b1, g1 - white; c9, h9 are black.
-The figure moves diagonally in any direction and at any distance.
-The real power of the gun is gained by acting together.
-The greatest benefit is brought as an auxiliary to attack other figures.
+At the Belarusian and Litvin chessboard, one artillery general guards the vieža, the other is waiting for the hietman's order: b1, g1 are white; c9, h9 are black.
+The piece moves diagonally in any direction and at any distance.
+The real power of the harmatas is gained by acting together.
+The greatest benefit is brought as an auxiliary to attack other pieces.